vSomeQ50/cocos-smooth-camera-tracking/README.md

 # cocos-smooth-camera-tracking

-A Cocos Creator library for smooth camera tracking and accurate screen touch coordinates calculation.
+Cocos Smooth Camera Tracking is an open-source sample project for Cocos Creator that provides utilities for smooth camera tracking of game objects and accurate calculation of screen touch coordinates.

+## Features

+- Smooth camera tracking for enhanced gaming experience.
+- Accurate calculation of screen touch coordinates.